van-dang/DMRI-FEM-Cloud/README.md

 2. Open a new Colab notebook by clicking on https://colab.research.google.com and upload the downloaded notebook 'File/Upload notebook ...'

-# Parellization with Google Cloud
+# Simulations on Google Cloud

 ## Create VM instances